The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Results

 Overall, all average values have a large spread in both groups, with pluralist leaders having several videos with less than a 0.2 average negative emotion score and more than a 0.75 average score of neutral expression.
 In terms of central tendency, we see denser grouping of pluralist leaders between the 0.4 and 0.6 negative emotions score, while populists tend to cluster in areas between 0.6 and 0.8.
 In terms of neutral expression, we have a thicker cluster of points for populists in the range between 0.2 and 0.4.
 Figure 1 suggests that, for populist leaders, we are more likely to observe lower average scores of neutral expression and higher average scores of negative emotion.
 The reverse tendency can be observed in the case of pluralist leaders.
 Negative emotions are dominant in 73.8\% of populist videos, compared to 45.8\% of pluralist videos.

 The mean average score of negative emotions in the populist group is 0.616 (95\% CI 0.584--0.649), compared to the 0.500 mean average score for pluralists (95\% CI 0.464--0.537).
-The difference between the two groups is statistically significant ($t=4.691$, $p=0.000005$).
-This finding suggests that pluralists generally tend to have an average score of negative emotions around 0.5, which roughly translates to the situation where negative emotion is the prevailing expression in one half of the video (in fact, that percentage is 46.1\% compared to 66.7\% for populists; see Table \ref{tab:si-dom} in the Supplement).
+The difference between the two groups is statistically significant ($t=4.691$, $p=0.000005$, $d=0.66$ moderate effect size).
+This finding suggests that pluralists generally tend to have an average score of negative emotions around 0.5, which roughly translates to the situation where negative emotion is the prevailing expression in one half of the video (in fact, that percentage is 46.1\% compared to 66.7\% for populists; see table in the Supplement B -- Dominant emotions per frame).
 On the other hand, for populists, more than one half of each video where they appear is dominated by negative emotions.

 The mean average score of neutral expression for populists is 0.289 (95\% CI 0.260--0.318), compared to the 0.374 mean for pluralists (95\% CI 0.338--0.409).
-While this difference in means is statistically significant ($t=-3.636$, $p=0.00035$), it is smaller than the one observed in the case of negative emotions.
+While this difference in means is statistically significant ($t=-3.636$, $p=0.00035$, $d=-0.515$ moderate effect size), it is smaller than the one observed in the case of negative emotions.

 To investigate the robustness of these differences, we took into account the differences between moderate and strong pluralists/populists provided by the GPS.
 The distributions of average scores in these four groups are compared and shown in Figures \ref{fig:rain-neg} and \ref{fig:rain-neu}.